NadiaMaksymchuk/ThreadNet/README.md

 9. Extend validation (backend/frontend) at your discretion.
 For example, users shouldn't be able to save invalid emails.
 10. Add a filter - show only posts, which I (as a user) liked.
 11. Add the ability to reset your password.
 Send an email with a link to the reset password page.
-> **P.S. - In this task, you shouldn't commit your SMTP data to the repository.**
 12. Send an email to a user, when someone liked their post.
 13. Share a post by email.
-### P.S.
-The whole list of tasks can be found on [**Trello board**](https://trello.com/b/UNOXNqSm "**Trello**") in a 'Backlog Students' column.
-The board should be copied to yourself and worked on it.
-It will help you to track the whole progress of your work and us to understand what is completed.
-Repository on GitHub [https://github.com/BinaryStudioAcademy/thread-net](https://github.com/BinaryStudioAcademy/thread-net)

-  💻 Happy coding! 😊